-But not in India, You can Wear Hijab or Veil here freely and if you want to buy hijab online in India then you can it from Hijbao.in they have a wast variety of Hijabs and running special offers in Islamic festivals.
+But not in India, You can Wear Hijab or Veil here freely and if you want to buy hijab online in India from Hijabo.in, they have a wast variety of Hijabs and running special offers in Islamic festivals.

 In Belgium and France, the Government passes the law to ban any clothing covering the individual’s face.
 Other countries are also fighting similar legislations or at least limited prohibitions.
 In some countries, you can wear only face coverings like boushiya, niqab, or burqa, while others have strict jurisdictions to any clothing related to the Islamic religion symbol like khimar.
 There are a total of 16 countries that have banned wearing a hijab in any situation.
 In this article, we will discuss those countries in detail as follows.

 Below are some of the countries where the hijab is banned to date.